 How Does the VAT Margin Scheme Work

-As a business you are required to register for VAT once your turnover reaches the VAT registration threshold (for 2018/2019 this is £85,000) meaning you’ll face two challenges if you buy and sell from the general public:
+This means that as your business reaches VAT registration, you’ll face two challenges if you buy and sell from the general public:

-- Adding VAT to your sales price may make you uncompetitive in the marketplace;
+- Adding VAT to your sales price making you uncompetitive in the marketplace;

-- Taking VAT out from your sales price will erode your margins all because you have had reached the VAT registration threshold.
+- Taking VAT out from your sales price which erodes your margins all because you have had reached the VAT registration threshold.